Georgie Prespakis

 Georgie Prespakis (born 13 March 2003) is an Australian rules footballer playing for Geelong Football Club in the AFL Women's (AFLW).
-Prespakis was selected in the 2022 AFL Women's season 7 All-Australian team and won the Geelong best and fairest award in 2023.
+Prespakis was selected in the 2022 AFL Women's season 7 All-Australian team and has won the Geelong best and fairest award in 2023 and 2025.

 Early life

 Prespakis is the daughter of Damien and Jody.
 Her mother is an Indigenous Australian from the Djadjawurrung tribe.
 Prespakis has three siblings: twins Annalea and Maddy, and Jimmy.
 Older sister Madison currently plays for Essendon.

 She played junior football with the boys in Romsey, crossing to Sunbury to play in the under-18 girls' competition.
 Picked up by the Calder Cannons development program, she took out the competition's best and fairest in 2019.
 Prespakis won her second best and fairest award in 2021, scoring seven best-on-ground votes in just nine appearances for the Cannons.

 Prespakis finished the 2021 season playing with in the VFL Women's competition, playing five matches (including three finals), her last game coming against at Windy Hill.